-«Nothing in Italy is more ancient than Benevento, that according to the local legends it was founded or from Diomede or from Ausone, a child of Ulysses and Circe».
+«Nothing in Italy is older than Benevento, which according to the local legends it was founded either by Diomede or by Ausone, children of Ulysses and Circe».

 Edward Hutton 1958